Go-Go Returns to U Street

 This event is 18 and over

 Go-go is the unmistakable sound of Washington, D.C.
 The homegrown genre, known for its relentless rhythm, used to be a mainstay in the city, particularly throughout the bustling U Street corridor.
 While go-go's presence in the nation's capital has waned in recent years, it will make a triumphant return to U Street this fall when U Street Music Hall welcomes the legendary go-go band Rare Essence to its stage.
+This will be the first time in over 10 years that the group has performed on U Street, you don't want to miss this show.
+Opening for the evening will be Washington native DJ Jahsonic.

 No photo/video allowed.
 Advance ticket sales end one hour before doors.http://www.ustreetmusichall.com/event/1531225/